 6. Enabling gas engines and fuel cells

-Batteries can act as enabler for the expanded use of gas piston engines and fuel cells.
-Both of these technologies can contribute towards emissions reductions, although both also have limitations when it comes to rapid changes in power demand.
-For this reason, gas engines and fuel cells cannot be used as the only energy source on all types of vessels.
+Batteries can act as enabler for the expanded use of gas driven low-pressure Otto engines and fuel cells.
+Both technologies can contribute towards emissions reductions, although both also have limitations when it comes to rapid changes in power demand.
+For this reason, low-pressure Otto engines and fuel cells cannot be used as the only energy source on all types of vessels.

-However, batteries may help to expand opportunities for the use of gas engines and fuel cells because energy flow in and out of batteries is precisely regulated, enabling energy production from gas engines and fuel cells to be ramped slowly up and down.
+However, batteries may help to expand opportunities for the use of low-pressure Otto engines and fuel cells because energy flow in and out of batteries is precisely regulated, enabling energy production from gas engines and fuel cells to be ramped slowly up and down.

 (Read: “Model Predictive Control of Marine Power Plants with Gas Engines and Battery“)

 There is no avoiding the fact that some energy will be lost from batteries and the associated power electronics that are needed to regulate charging and discharging.
 However, this has little significance for items 2, 3, 4 and 6 (above) because only a small fraction of the energy flows via the battery, and the battery is only used sporadically.